at-tawlib/100-days-of-code/README.md

 ## Projects
-- day-025 - read-weather-data : read weather data using csv
+- day-025 - read-weather-data : read weather data using csv and pandas
+- manipulating data with `Pandas library`